Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-\item \textbf{No Decoder.} Few dimensionality reduction models avoid using a decoder.
+\item \textbf{No Decoder.} Few models avoid using a decoder.
 For this reason, we briefly survey these models across all geometric data and latent structures.
-In the Euclidean data with Euclidean latent case (corresponding to row 1), we find t-distributed stochastic neighbor embedding (tSNE) \citep{vanDerMaaten2008}, Uniform Manifold Approximation and Projection (UMAP) \citep{McInnes2018} and Isomap \citep{Tenenbaum2000}.
+In the Euclidean data with Euclidean latent case (corresponding to row 1), we find Uniform Manifold Approximation and Projection (UMAP) \citep{McInnes2018} and Isomap \citep{Tenenbaum2000}.
 These approaches learn lower-dimensional representations of data but do not provide a latent variable generative model, nor a parameterization of the recovered subspace.
-In the manifold data with Euclidean latent case (corresponding to row 3), a flexible generalization of linear subspaces to manifolds is given by barycentric subspaces \citep{Pennec2018BarycentricManifolds} where the submanifold is defined implicitly through geodesics to several reference points.
-One approach of interest in this line of work is to provide \textit{sequences} of nested spaces of increasing dimensions that better and better approximate the data, a notion conceptualized by \citep{damon_backwards_2013} with sequences of nested relations of possibly non-geodesic subspaces.
-Iterated Frame Bundle Development (IFBD) \citep{sommer_horizontal_2013} is another optimization method iteratively building principal coordinates along new directions.
-In the Euclidean data with manifold latent case (corresponding to row 4), we first find the Poincaré embeddings \cite{nickel2017poincare} that embeds data points in $X$ into a hyperbolic latent space $Y$, which is useful for representing data with hierarchical structure.
-We note that this approach does not leverage any encoder function $E$, and instead solves an optimization problem to find the latent variable $y_i$ that corresponds to each data point $x_i$, represented on the Figure~\ref{fig:dimension_reduction} by the pictogram ``!''.
+In the manifold data with Euclidean latent case (corresponding to row 3), a flexible generalization of linear subspaces to manifolds is given by barycentric subspaces \citep{Pennec2018BarycentricManifolds}, where the submanifold is defined implicitly through geodesics to several reference points.
+Iterated Frame Bundle Development (IFBD) \citep{sommer_horizontal_2013} is another optimization method that iteratively builds principal coordinates along new directions.
+GEOMANCER \citep{pfau2020disentangling} also falls into this category: it discovers disentangled latent factors by analyzing how local tangent spaces transform under parallel transport.
+This non-parametric method constructs subspace-valued features via spectral diffusion geometry, revealing latent product structure.
+In the Euclidean data with manifold latent case (row 4), we first embed data points in $X$ into a hyperbolic latent space $Y$ using Poincaré embeddings \cite{nickel2017poincare}.
+Hyperbolic space is useful for representing data with hierarchical structure.
 Second, the Riemannian SNE \citep{bergsson2022visualizing} generalizes traditional Euclidean SNE \citep{vanDerMaaten2008} but 14 years later.
-Finally, the last decoder-free model, called principal subbundles \citep{akhoj2023}, is the only dimensionality reduction model designed for manifold data and manifold latents.
-Indeed, we note that there are no decoder-based approaches for dimensionality reduction for this case.
-The principal subbundles method does not leverage either an encoder or decoder, but instead solves optimization problems to find the low-dimensional latent variable $y_i$ associated with each data point $x_i$.
-The authors also propose a decoding approach that uses optimization rather than an explicit decoder to find the data point $x_i$ that decodes a given latent variable $y_i$.
-Overall, the sparsity of decoder-free dimensionality reduction models leaves open opportunities for many choices of geometric data/latents.
+Finally, the last decoder-free model, called principal subbundles \citep{akhoj2023}, is the only model designed for manifold data and manifold latents.
+Indeed, we note that there are no decoder-based approaches for latent embeddings for this case.
+Overall, the sparsity of decoder-free latent embedding models leaves open opportunities for many choices of geometric data/latents.

 \end{enumerate}